 We bargain in good faith with the unions that represent our employees.
-We frequently engage union leaders at the national level and at local chapters throughout the United States.
-We participate in works councils and associations outside the U.S., which allows us to respond to emerging regional issues abroad.
+We frequently engage union leaders at the national level and at local chapters throughout the U.S. We participate in works councils and associations outside the U.S., which allows us to respond to emerging issues abroad.
 This work helps our operations to build and maintain productive relationships with our employees.
-We have approximately 330,000 employees employed under a national master agreement and various supplemental agreements with local unions affiliated with the International Brotherhood of Teamsters.
-These agreements run through July 31, 2023.
-We have approximately 3,400 pilots who are employed under a collective bargaining agreement with the IPA that becomes amendable September 1, 2023.
-In 2022, the IPA ratified a two-year contract extension.
-Terms of the agreement become effective September 1, 2023 and continue in effect through September 1, 2025.
-The economic provisions in the agreement include pay increases and enhanced pension benefits on substantially similar terms.
+For additional information on the union membership of our employees, see "Human Capital Management" above.